 The non-functional requirements of the code, such as performance, security, scalability, etc. are taken care of in this quadrant.

-Testing for stress and performance are carried out in this phase.
+Testing for stress and performance is carried out in this phase.
 Security and infrastructure test, data migration and load testing.

 This quadrant makes sure that the code satisfies all the non-functional requirements.

 This testing methodology is very customer-centric.
-It requires high customer involvement in order to deliver a better quality of software which meets customer and user expectations.
+It requires high customer involvement in order to deliver a better quality of software that meets customer and user expectations.